lijunsong/pollen-mode/README.md

 directory as the completion facility respects pollen configuration search path.

+## Server Integration

+`pollen-mode` also provides functions to start, stop and resume pollen server.
+Most of actions need just one keystroke once the server has started.
+Start the server by `pollen-server-start`, and follow instructions on the server window.

 # Use

-Notes: I am preparing a pollen-mode package.
+*Notes: I am preparing a pollen-mode package.*

-Place these files in your loading path and load it
+To use the major mode and pollen server, place these files in your loading path and load it

 ```
 (require 'pollen-mode)
 ```

+To start the server, `M-x pollen-server-start` is the start point, and then the server buffer has indicator for your next step.

 To use completion, install `company-mode` and do